riccibitti/CloudMyIp/README.md

 * a web application running on [freeboard.io](http://freeboard.io) reads the dweet, and presents the public IP address nicely  using any web browser.

 ## Dweets?
-Dweet are Tweets for devices.
-A device (in our case, the ESP8266) can "dweet" a short message on [__dweet.io__](https://dweet.io).
+*Dweets* are Tweets for devices.
+A device (in our case, the ESP8266) can *"dweet"* a short message on [__dweet.io__](https://dweet.io).
 For up to the next 24 hours, anyone can read it pointing his browser to the dweet thing name.
-If you haven't tried a dweet before, try typing this URL on your browser (or at least just click the link if you are damn lazy):
+If you haven't tried a dweet before, try typing this URL on your browser (*or just click the link if you are damn lazy!*):
 > <http://dweet.io/dweet/for/yourDweetThingName?hello=world>

-This is all it takes to send a dweet to the Cloud.
+This is all it takes to send a *dweet* to the Cloud.
 Now try to read it:
 > <http://dweet.io/get/latest/dweet/for/yourDweetThingName>